How to Choose a Hoodie Manufacturer in 2026

 5. Customisation Capabilities (In-House vs Outsourced)

-Ask: "Where is the embroidery done?"
+Ask: "Where is the embroidery dOne?"
 If the answer involves another workshop, that's a quality and timeline risk.
 Top-tier factories do everything in-house: cutting, sewing, embroidery, screen print, DTG, garment dye.

 6. Communication & Account Management